 May 29, 1938 found them (still at the Club 18) as part of a benefit show at the Apollo Theater for the Children's Aid Society.
 Others on the bill were the orchestras of Chick Webb (with Ella Fitzgerald), Stuff Smith, Duke Ellington, and Edgar Hayes There were also Aida Ward, the Four Step Brothers, White's Lindy Hoppers, the Peters Sisters, Peg Leg Bates, Jackie (pre-Moms) Mabley, the Six Scotchmen (predecessors to the Harlem Highlanders), and the Palmer Brothers.

 On October 6, 1938, the Beale Street Boys returned to the air as part of the cast of "First Prize Time", a variety show (Thursdays, 6:30 on WJZ); it aired through November 24.
 Hopefully, this answered the question posed by the Akron Beacon Journal on November 7: "Wonder what's become of ...
 The Beale Street Boys who used to broadcast over Columbia".
 (Coincidentally, the question was asked exactly two years to the day after their last CBS broadcast.)

 All I can find for 1939 is that they were still at the Club 18 in February and moved with it to larger quarters (next door) in April.
-In 1940, their only mentions were appearing at the Rendezvous, in Philadelphia and being heard on WIP (also in Philadelphia), although I don't know the exact dates for either.
+In 1940, their only mentions were appearing at the Rendezvous, in Philadelphia (unknown date) and being heard on WIP (also in Philadelphia) on May 22.